 Click Here for tab for Who Do You Love? by Bo Diddley

 Next, we have a more upbeat track that uses the famous ‘Bo Diddley Beat’ which is a particular syncopated rhythmic beat that he coined.
-It became very commonly used in the pop and rock genres.
-Originally released in 1956, many argue that it’s one of his best songs.
+It became commonly used in the pop and rock genres.
+Originally released in 1956, many argue it’s one of his best songs.
 He was inspired to write it after hearing a group of children try to ‘out-brag’ each other by using a particular kind of chant.

-As mentioned this makes use of a particular kind of rhythm, so once you have that memorized it’s just a case of applying it to the chords.
-Chord wise we’re mainly jumping between the open E major and open A major shapes.
-Some of the movement is quite fast and frantic, but don’t worry about being clinically tight, this track has a lot of attitude in it so it’s ok to have that little bit of roughness present!
+As mentioned, this makes use of a particular kind of rhythm.
+So once you have that memorized, it’s just a case of applying it to the chords.
+Chord-wise we’re mainly jumping between the open E major and open A major shapes.
+Some of the movement is quite fast and frantic, but don’t worry about being clinically tight, this track has a lot of attitude in it so it’s OK to have that little bit of roughness present!